augustogoncalves/forge-3leg.nodejs-template/README.md

 # Setup

 For using this sample, you need a valid oAuth credential.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), create an account, then [create an app](https://developer.autodesk.com/myapps/create).
+Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
 Use <b>http://localhost:3000/api/autodesk/callback</b> as Callback URL.
 Finally take note of the <b>Client ID</b> and <b>Client Secret</b>.

-First clone this template or download it.
+To run it locallyt, first clone this project or download it.
 Via command line, use the following:

     git clone https://github.com/augustogoncalves/forge-3leg.nodejs-template
     cd forge-3leg.nodejs-template